nadeeravista/api-booking-engine-room-service-boilerplate-on-laravel/README.md

 # 🏨 **Laravel API Rooms Service**

-A comprehensive Laravel-based microservice for managing room rates and prices with advanced features including photo processing, event-driven architecture, and queue-based job processing.
+A comprehensive Laravel-based Service for managing room rates and prices with advanced features including photo processing, event-driven architecture, and queue-based job processing.

 ## 📋 **Table of Contents**